 Section 16(a) of the Exchange Act requires our executive officers and directors and persons who beneficially own more than 10% of our common stock (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the Securities and Exchange Commission and the NASDAQ Global Market.
 Reporting Persons are required by Securities and Exchange Commission regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of such reports received or written representations from certain Reporting Persons, we believe that during the fiscal year ended December 31, 2011 all Reporting Persons complied with all applicable reporting requirements.
+Based solely on our review of such reports received or written representations from certain Reporting Persons, we believe that during the fiscal year ended December 31, 2012 all Reporting Persons complied with all applicable reporting requirements, except that a Form 4 for Mr. Gary L. Lauer was filed on August 16, 2012 to replace an earlier Form 4 that was incorrectly, but timely, filed on August 13, 2012.

-STOCKHOLDER PROPOSALS FOR THE 2013 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2014 ANNUAL MEETING

-The deadline for submitting a stockholder proposal for inclusion in our proxy statement and form of proxy for our 2013 Annual Meeting of Stockholders pursuant to Rule 14a-8 of the Exchange Act is January 2, 2013.
+The deadline for submitting a stockholder proposal for inclusion in our proxy statement and form of proxy for our 2014 Annual Meeting of Stockholders pursuant to Rule 14a-8 of the Exchange Act is December 31, 2013.

 Our bylaws contain additional advance notice requirements, including requirements with respect to advance notice of stockholder proposals.
 Under our bylaws, a stockholder proposal will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our secretary at our executive offices and otherwise complies with the provisions of our bylaws.
 To be timely, our bylaws provide that such stockholder's notice must be received by our secretary at our principal executive offices no less than 90 days, nor more than 120 days, prior to the one-year anniversary date of the immediately preceding year's annual meeting; provided, however, that in the event that no annual meeting was held in the previous year or the annual meeting is called for a date that is not within 30 days before or after such anniversary date, notice by the stockholder to be timely must be so received not later than the close of business on the later of (i) the 90th day before the annual meeting or (ii) the 10th day following the day on which public announcement of the date of the meeting was made.
-To be timely for our 2013 Annual Meeting of Stockholders, notice by the stockholder must be received by our secretary at our principal executive offices no earlier than February 15, 2013 and no later than March 17, 2013 (provided, however, that in the event that the annual meeting is called for a date that is not within 30 days before or after the one-year anniversary date of the 2012 Annual Meeting of Stockholders, then notice by the stockholder to be timely must be so received not later than the close of business on the later of (i) the 90th day before the annual meeting or (ii) the 10th day following the day on which public announcement of the date of the meeting was made).
+To be timely for our 2014 Annual Meeting of Stockholders, notice by the stockholder must be received by our secretary at our principal executive offices no earlier than February 13, 2014 and no later than March 15, 2014 (provided, however, that in the event that the annual meeting is called for a date that is not within 30 days before or after the one-year anniversary date of the 2013 Annual Meeting of Stockholders, then notice by the stockholder to be timely must be so received not later than the close of business on the later of (i) the 90th day before the annual meeting or (ii) the 10th day following the day on which public announcement of the date of the meeting was made).